MileHacker Logo

 • Proof of financial means (bank statements, credit card, cash).

-• Passport-sized photos for applying for a visa (if applicable).
+• Passport-id-sized pictures for applying for a visa (where appropriate).

 Immigration Process